dodyg/practical-aspnetcore/projects/5-0/orleans/rss-reader-3/README.md

 - Orleans will keep keep refreshing each feed every x minutes (configurable).
 - This Rss Reader will read a list of RSS sources from an OPML subscription feed http://scripting.com/misc/mlb.opml

-In this RSS feed we use a single reminder grain to handle all the reminders created for each feed.
-An alternative approach would be to use one reminder grain per reminder (this is in another sample).
+In this RSS feed we use a single Reminder grain to handle all the reminders created for each feed.
+An alternative approach would be to use one Reminder grain per Reminder (this is demonstrated in another sample [RSS Reader with Reminder + Subscription list 2](../rss-reader-4)).